aPR0T0/Eklavya-Copter-Control/Installations.md

 * **If you face a problem like:**
 ![Error faced](./assets/source_file_exists.png "Source File Already Exists")

-    It is necessary to solve this error (But in few cases it might be required)
+    It is not necessary to solve this error (But in few cases it might be required)

     Run `sudo rm <path mentioned in error>`, for example `sudo rm /etc/ros/rosdep/sources.list.d/20-default.list`